 Rubinstein recruited engineer Tony Fadell to oversee the hardware.
-In less than nine months, Fadell’s team had a product ready to go.
-Apple’s marketing guru Phil Schiller suggested the scroll wheel because it was clear early on that users will have to navigate huge lists of songs.
-To speed things up, the iPod was assembled from off the shelf parts — a Toshiba hard drive, a Sony battery and chips from Texas Instruments.
+In less than seven months, Fadell’s team had a product ready to go.
+Apple marketing guru Phil Schiller suggested the scroll wheel after it became clear early on that users would need to navigate huge lists of songs.
+To speed things up, the iPod was assembled from off-the-shelf parts — a Toshiba hard drive, a Sony battery and chips from Texas Instruments.

-The name “iPod” came from a freelance copywriter, Vinnie Chieco, who as soon as he saw the pure white device thought of Stanley Kubrik’s 2001 and the immortal line: “Open the Pod Bay doors, Hal.”
+The name “iPod” came from a freelance copywriter, Vinnie Chieco.
+As soon as he saw the pure white device, Chieco thought of Stanley Kubrick’s 2001: A Space Odyssey and the immortal line: “Open the pod bay doors, Hal.”
 Steve Jobs was talking a lot about the iMac and iLife, so adding the “i” prefix was a natural thing to do.
 Jobs initially rejected the iPod name, but later came around to it.

 January 9: Apple releases its iTunes music jukebox software, which was based on a program called SoundJam MP, purchased by Apple in early 2000.
-Some critics complain that while it didn’t have a boatload of advanced features, it was nice, simple, and made digital music easy.
+Some critics complain that it does not come with a boatload of advanced features.
+However, it is nice, simple and makes digital music easy.

 October 23: Only a month after 9/11, and in the midst of an anthrax terrorist scare, Jobs took the stage at Apple’s HQ to announce the first iPod.
-From the get-go, he has large ambitions for the device.
+From the get-go, he harbored huge ambitions for the tiny gadget.
 He calls it a “breakthrough digital device.”

-“Music is a part of everyone’s life,” he said, “and because it’s a part of everyone’s life, it’s a very large target market all around the world.
+“Music is a part of everyone’s life,” Jobs said, “and because it’s a part of everyone’s life, it’s a very large target market all around the world.
 It knows no boundaries.”

 Watch Jobs unveil the iPod:

 The initial reaction from the public is not good.
-Most critics think it’s too expensive and does too little.
+Most critics think the iPod costs too much and does too little.
 “All that hype for an MP3 player?
 Break-thru digital device?” said one commentor on MacRumors forums.
-“The Reality Distiortion Field™ is starting to warp Steve’s mind if he thinks for one second that this thing is gonna take off.”
+“The Reality Distiortion (sic) Field™ is starting to warp Steve’s mind if he thinks for one second that this thing is gonna take off.”

 Others riff on the name iPod: “Idiots Price Our Devices”; “I prefer Owning Disks”; “I Prefer Other Devices.”

-September: In France, the iPod was briefly taken off the market when authorities said it was too loud and could damage listeners’ ears.
-Under French law, portable devices were limited to 100 decibels.
-The iPod’s software was quickly updated to reduce the volume.
+September: In France, the iPod is briefly taken off the market when authorities say it is too loud and could damage listeners’ ears.
+Under French law, portable devices are limited to 100 decibels.
+The iPod’s software is quickly updated to reduce the volume.
 Users in other European countries are not happy.

-December: Apple offers limited-edition iPods with signatures of Madonna, Tony Hawk, Beck, or No Doubt laser-engraved on the back.
-These are the most expensive iPods Apple has sold: the top-of-the-line model cost $548.
+December: Apple offers limited-edition iPods with signatures of Madonna, Tony Hawk, Beck or No Doubt laser-engraved on the back.
+These become the most expensive iPods yet: the top-of-the-line model costs $548.

 Number of iPods sold through 2002: 600,000

-April 28: Apple releases third generation iPod, which moves the control buttons to a new row of touch-sensitive buttons under the screen.
-This model also introduced the USB dock connector for syncing.
-Apple also introduces iTunes Music Store, which opens with 200,000 songs available for 99 cents.
-At a time when music piracy was rampant, the move is seen as ballsy.
-Who would pay for music when it was available for free?
-But Jobs argued that simplicity and ease of use would trump over stealing.
-Most consumers wanted to do the right thing, he said.
+April 28: Apple releases the third-generation iPod, which moves the control buttons to a new row of touch-sensitive buttons under the screen.
+This model introduces the USB dock connector for syncing.
+Apple also introduces iTunes Music Store, which opens with 200,000 songs available for 99 cents each.
+At a time of rampant music piracy, observers see the move as ballsy.
+Who would pay for music when it is available for free?
+But Jobs argued that simplicity and ease of use would trump stealing.
+Most consumers want to do the right thing, he said.

-The 3G iPod marks the most important change in the iPod’s early history: Apple switches from Firewire to USB.
-This makes the iPod compatible with vast numbers of Windows PCS, and sales start to explode.
+The 3G iPod marks the most important change in the iPod’s early history: Apple adds USB alongside FireWire.
+This makes the iPod compatible with vast numbers of Windows PCs.
+Sales of Apple’s music player start to explode.

-May: Oprah named the iPod one of her “Favorite Things” and gave everyone in the 350-member audience a 15GB iPod worth $399.
+May: Oprah names the iPod one of her “Favorite Things” and gives everyone in her show’s 350-member live audience a 15GB iPod worth $399.

 June: One millionth iPod sold.

-Summer: The iconic silhouette ads become ubiquitous.
-The white earbuds turned out to be a marketing masterstroke: they advertised a player that was hidden away in a bag or pocket.
-They were just a lucky accident.
-Apple’s head designer, Jonny Ive, said the headphones are white because the iPod was white.
+Summer: Apple’s iPod ads featuring silhouettes of people listening to music become ubiquitous.
+The iPod’s white earbuds turn out to be a marketing master stroke.
+They advertise a device hidden away in a bag or pocket.
+The design was just a lucky accident, though.
+Apple’s head designer, Jony Ive, said the company made the earbuds white simply because the iPod is white.
 But Apple soon realized its good fortune, emphasizing the white earbuds in its iconic silhouette ads.

 September: iTunes downloads top 10 million songs.

-September: Apple Corps., which holds the rights to The Beatles’ catalog, sues Apple for violating a trademark agreement.
-Apple Computer had agreed to stay out of the music business, but with 10 million songs sold in iTunes, it was becoming unambiguously involved.
+September: Apple Corps, which holds the rights to The Beatles’ catalog, sues Apple for violating a trademark agreement.
+Apple Computer had agreed to stay out of the music business.
+But with 10 million songs sold in iTunes, Apple was becoming unambiguously involved.
 When the case came before the High Court in London, the judge considered disqualifying himself because he used an iPod.
 Apple’s lawyers argued that not even “a moron in a hurry” would mistake the two companies.
 The case was settled in 2007 — in favor of the computer company.

-October: Dell launches its Digital Jukebox (DJ), which is heralded as the “iPod killer” because of its lower price point.
+October: Dell launches its Digital Jukebox (DJ), which some herald as an “iPod killer” because of its lower price point.

 November: The anti-iPod backlash reaches a crescendo with “iPod’s Dirty Little Secret,” a video by the Neistat brothers complaining about the iPod’s battery.
-The video goes viral and Apple starts a cheap battery replacement program.
+The video goes viral and Apple starts an inexpensive battery-replacement program.